 - Make an informed decision about using PPC ads; do not do it spontaneously

 - Remember that organic listings in Google Shopping search results are free right now

-If your goals and budget align with PPC advertising, it offers an excellent tool right now for marketing your business.
+If your business goals and marketing budget align with PPC advertising, it’s an excellent time to invest right now.
 Organic SEO has impressive benefits, as well, particularly for landing on the coveted first page of search and long-term results.

-Tag Marketing is happy to offer helpful information on PPC ads and organic SEO.
-You can find it by downloading our FREE coronavirus marketing tips ebook below.
+Tag Marketing is happy to offer helpful information on investing in PPC ads and organic SEO so you can get the best bang for your buck.
+You can learn more by downloading our FREE coronavirus marketing tips ebook below.